MadeleineWalder/East-Sussex-Equine/README.md

 ## Technologies:

 - This site was created using two programming languages: HTML and CSS.
-I chose these because I have the most knowledge in them and they are well suited to building ans styling simple websites like this one.
 - Github and Gitpod are the platforms where I created this website.
-For me they are free to use and I enjoy expanding my knowledge of how to use them every day.
-- The site was viewed and tested on differnt screensizes using a simulator that is part of Chrome's dev tools.
-As a result all screenshots are also taken from this simulator.
-This was extremely useful as I was able to see what my site would look like on different devises and make it responsive.
+Github (and Gihub pages) for creating and storing my repositories and Gitpod for writing the code.
 - Unicorn Revealer is an extension for Chrome which I used to help me see the different elements of my site clearly.
-It was very useful when working with CSS to style sections as I allowed me to see clearly what affect paddings, margins and borders could have as well as others.
 - [imagecolorpicker.com](https://imagecolorpicker.com/en) is the website I mentioned earilier which I used for choosing the background colours from my hero image.
-It was very useful as I was able to upload my image by simply dragging it in from my desktop.
-From there the website would give me a few color options from the image or allow me to pick them myself.
-Once picked it would display the hex code for that color so I could implement it into my CSS.
-- All of my icons were sourced from [fontawesome.com](https://fontawesome.com/).
-This website allows you to search for specific icons to then insert into your code and have them appear on your website.
+- [fontawesome.com](https://fontawesome.com/) is the website where I sourced all my icons.
-- A great website which I used to source images from was [pexels.com](https://www.pexels.com/).
-They have so many images to choose from and all the images are free to use.
+- [pexels.com](https://www.pexels.com/) is the website I used to source all the images.
 - I decided to use the website [amiresponsive.com](https://ui.dev/amiresponsive) to show my finished site on different devices at the end of the Testing section below.

 ---

 ## Testing:

+### Supported Screens and Browsers:

+- The site was viewed and tested on Google Chrome
+- Differnt screen sizes were tested using a simulator that is part of Chrome's dev tools
+- As a result all screenshots of different screen sizes are also taken from this simulator
+- Supported screen sizes are: Moto G4, iPhone 4, 6, 7, 8, X, XR and 12 Pro, Pixel 5, Samsung Galaxy S8+, S20 Ultra and A51/71, iPad, iPad Air, Mini and Pro, Surface Pro 7, Surface Duo, Nest Hub and Nest Hub Max.

 ### Test Cases

-- The site was viewed and tested on differnt screensizes using a simulator that is part of Chrome's dev tools.
-As a result all screenshots are also taken from this simulator.
 - When the user first opens the website the main page is shown, with the logo, navigation menu and hero-image.

 Example of desktop screensize: